 In general, ECL is the sum of the multiplications of the following credit risk parameters: EAD, PD and LGD, that are defined as explained above, and discounted to present value using the instrument's effective interest rate.
 The ECL is determined by predicting credit risk parameters (EAD, PD and LGD) for each future month during the lifetime period for each individual exposure or collective segment.
 These three components are multiplied together and adjusted for the likelihood of survival (i.e. the exposure has been repaid or defaulted in an earlier month).
 This effectively calculates an ECL for each future period, that is then discounted back to the reporting date and summed up.
 The discount rate used in the ECL calculation is the original effective interest rate or an approximation thereof.

-The table below summarises external (if any) and
+The table below summarises external (if any) and internal credit ratings at the end of the relevant reporting period:

 31 December 2019